 - We don’t love the aesthetic

 This headlamp is an upgraded version of the original Nitecore NU25.
 We learned about this light through the thru-hiking community, which has known about this gem for a long time.
-This newest version not only has a bigger battery, but it now comes with three different light colors, including warm light, which we appreciate for long runs in the dark.
+This newest version not only has a bigger battery, but it also comes with three different light colors, including warm light, which we appreciate for long runs in the dark.

 What hasn’t changed about this headlamp is its small and light design.
 Weighing under two ounces, this is a great backup or simple ultralight headlamp if you’re counting grams.
 It is a powerhouse of light for its weight, providing 400 lumens at its highest setting.
-Its 200-lumen setting is sufficient for a couple of hours of light for trail running, as long as the trail isn’t super technical.
+Its 200-lumen setting is sufficient for a couple of hours of trail running, as long as the trail isn’t super technical.
 The dim settings allow you to do chores around your campsite while consuming almost no battery power.
 The built-in rechargeable battery plugs in with a USB-C cord.

 Actual Weight: 1.6 ounces (46 grams) | Maximum Light Output: 400 lumens | Battery Source(s): 700-mAh rechargeable (included)